rapid7/metasploit-framework/documentation/modules/post/windows/gather/exchange.md

   Mailbox to export.
 Can be a mailbox's email address or display name.

   Unused for LIST action, required for EXPORT action.

+### DownloadSizeThreshold

+  The file size of export results after which a prompt will appear to confirm the download, in MB.

+  Option takes a float number.
+Default value is 50.0.

+### SkipLargeDownloads

+  If set to `true`, automatically skip downloading export results that are larger than `DownloadSizeThreshold` (don't show prompt).

+  Set to `false` by default.

 ## Extracted data